steverozen/single-cell-2026/install-R-etc.md

 ### IMPORTANT: This make take over an hour.
 You must do this before the workshop

+Sent email to sr110@duke.edu if you have problems.
+I will also check email over the weekend.

 #### 1 If not already installed, install R from https://cloud.r-project.org/

 Select Download R for macOS or Windows (or Linux) depending on your computer's operating system.